Azerbaijani Armed Forces

-The armed forces have three branches: the Azerbaijani Land Forces, the Azerbaijani Air and Air Defence Force, and the Azerbaijani Navy.
+The armed forces have three main branches: the Azerbaijani Land Forces, the Azerbaijani Air Forces and the Azerbaijani Navy.
 Associated forces include the Azerbaijani National Guard, the Internal Troops of Azerbaijan, and the State Border Service, which can be involved in state defense under certain circumstances.

+In Nagorno-Karabakh and the surrounding region, the Azerbaijani armed forces are repeatedly involved in fighting, especially with neighboring Armenia (e.g., the Nagorno-Karabakh war in 2020 and the blockade of the Republic of Artsakh in 2022-23).

-According to the Azerbaijani media sources the military expenditures of Azerbaijan for 2009 were set at US$2.46 billion, however according to Stockholm International Peace Research Institute, only $1.473 billion was spent in that year.
+According to the Azerbaijani media sources, the military expenditure of Azerbaijan for 2009 was set at US$2.46 billion.
+However, according to Stockholm International Peace Research Institute, only $1.473 billion was spent that year.
 IISS also suggests that the defence budget in 2009 was $1.5 billion.
 The Ministry of Defence Industry of Azerbaijan supervises the design, manufacturing, regulation and maintenance of military equipment.
 In the future, Azerbaijan hopes to start building tanks, armored vehicles, military planes and military helicopters.